Kia Cadenza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Kia Cadenza are $1,218 a year with full coverage.
-Comprehensive insurance costs on average $232 a year, collision costs $368, and liability is $460.
-Liability-only coverage costs around $510 a year, with high-risk coverage costing $2,632 or more.
-16-year-old drivers receive the highest rates at $4,716 a year or more.
+Average insurance rates for a Kia Cadenza are $1,218 a year including full coverage.
+Comprehensive costs around $232, collision insurance costs $368, and liability costs around $460.
+Buying just liability costs as low as $510 a year, and insurance for high-risk drivers costs around $2,632.
+16-year-old drivers receive the highest rates at up to $4,716 a year.

 Average premium for full coverage: $1,218

-Full coverage includes $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical and uninsured motorist coverage.
-Rates are averaged for all U.S. states and Cadenza trim levels.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 U.S. states and for different Cadenza trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range go from as low as $510 for just liability coverage to a high of $2,632 for a high-risk driver policy.
+For an average driver, prices range range from as low as $510 for the bare minimum liability coverage to a much higher rate of $2,632 for a high-risk insurance policy.

 Price Range by Location

-Choosing to live in a large city can make a big difference on auto insurance rates.
-Rural areas tend to have a lower frequency of collision claims than congested cities.
+Where you live can make a big difference on the price of insurance.
+Areas with sparse population tend to have a lower frequency of comprehensive and collision claims than congested cities.
+The price range example below illustrates the effect of geographic area on auto insurance rates.

-These examples demonstrate why it is important to compare rates quotes based on a specific location and risk profile, instead of making a decision based on rate averages.
+These examples highlight why anyone shopping for car insurance should compare prices for a specific zip code and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.